brockcataldi/uni/README.md

 For time constraints I went with a code duplication rather than overt abstraction.
 I feel as if it's easier to diagnose with duplication, and if I were to refine this, I'd abstract significantly more.
+Along with if the logic demands it leverage the type system more.

 ## Required Software